By Paddy Terry, Partner Success Manager

 You have an industry that is quite traditional, and if the world around you changes, then are you missing the boat or are you catching the boat?”

 Do you think that farming might have missed the boat?

 "I’m not saying farming missed the boat, maybe there is a second boat?
 But I think farming is represented by institutions who are still very traditional, the whole British/Scottish way of thinking is very traditional, which can be good sometimes, but the world is not the same anymore."

-Where do you think farmers in general need to be focusing to improve themselves but also the farming industry?
+Where do you think farmers in general need to be focusing to not only improve themselves but also the farming industry?
 Do they look towards industry bodies/institutions to lead, do they look towards Agritech?

 "Well with any business it is the same, you do your job, your staff do their job, but the question is how are we stretching ourselves in learning, changing, updating our skill sets?
 I think we can point towards the industry but first we need to point towards ourselves and what we as farmers need to do to drive the industry."